 You’ll also discover a wide range of trendy fashion clothes and accessories.

-You can start from floors 1 to 3 for all your Uniqlo needs.
+Start from floors 1 to 3 for all your Uniqlo needs.

 And for some camera equipment and other stuff, go to the remaining floors, which are designated to Bic Camera.